preraku/bun/packages/bun-lambda/README.md

 ## Setup

+You will need to have the aws-cli installed.
+See AWS' official documentation for instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.

+You will need to have a region configured via the aws-cli.
+There are many ways to do so: https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html.
+An easy way is via `$aws configure`.

 First, you will need to deploy the layer to your AWS account.
 Clone this repository and run the `publish-layer` script to get started.
 Note: the `publish-layer` script also builds the layer.

 ```sh